-Open Networks is transforming our energy networks into smart grids for the benefit of customers and stakeholders through a wide-ranging collaborative industry project involving electricity grid operators, BEIS, the energy regulator Ofgem and other interested parties.
+Open Networks is transforming energy networks into smart grids for the benefit of customers and stakeholders through a wide-ranging collaborative industry project involving electricity grid operators, BEIS, the energy regulator Ofgem and other interested parties.

-The objective of Open Network's workstream 1B is to optimise processes across the transmission and distribution boundary by considering key network operator activities such as investment planning, and operational planning and forecasting, from a whole electricity system perspective.
-The Open Networks Project Initiation Document (PID) outlines the scope and programme of WS1B Product 52.
+The objective of Open Network's Work Stream WS1B is to optimise processes across the transmission and distribution boundary by considering key network operator activities, such as investment planning, operational planning and forecasting, from a whole electricity system perspective.
+The Open Network's Project Initiation Document (PID) outlines the scope and programme of WS1B Product 52.

 WS1B P5's objective is to define the common high-level DNO end to end process for delivering the NDP licence requirements in the context of planning network investments and other reporting.
-We are building on our previous work on capacity signposting and its development of a standardised Network Capacity Report.
+We are building our previous work on capacity signposting and its development of a standardised Network Capacity Report.
 The work utilises WS1B Product 2's common understanding of forecasting scenarios to consider how future distribution network capacity is evaluated and reported.

-The purpose of this report is to present proposals for the Form of Statement (FoS) for the NDP.
+The purpose of this report is to present the proposed Form of Statement (FoS) for the NDP.

 Section three reviews the deliverables required from the Clean Energy Package, section four describes the methodology followed to develop the NDP FoS considering the context outlined in section three.
-Section five describes the NDP's dependencies and influences, section six defines our proposals for the NDP FoS, section seven looks at governance of the NDP and section eight reviews the next steps required.
+Section five describes the NDP's dependencies and influences, section six defines our proposals for the NDP FoS, section seven looks at governance of the NDP, section eight looks at stakeholder feedback, section nine summarises implications for other publications including the LTDS review, and section ten concludes.
+Section eleven presents the Form of Statement in its entirety.